Currier House (Harvard College): Athletic success

 In 2004–2005, Currier House won the Straus Cup for the first time in over twenty years.
 The cup is given to the house that scores the most points in intramural athletic competition during the school year.

 Student government

 Student government in Currier House consists of the Currier House Committee, of which all house residents are members.
 The committee operates separately from the Harvard Undergraduate Council (UC), to organize student events and manage funding.
-The Currier HoCo, like student government organizations in the other Houses, are funded by the UC and maintained by an executive council run by students in leadership positions.
+The Currier HoCo, like student government organizations in the other Houses, is funded by the UC and maintained by an executive council run by students in leadership positions.
 Elections for the two Chair positions and the other social organization positions are held each January during the Super Bowl Halftime show, which is broadcast in the Fishbowl common space.
 The two HoCo co-chairs are Jacob Miller and Annie Garofalo.